 - At the start, the rescue tube and fins may be positioned at competitors' discretion behind the pick-up line. - Rescue tubes must be worn with the shoulder loop across or over one shoulder.
-The tube must be towed behind the competitor with the line fully extended.

 The Rescue Tube Race shall be conducted under the general rules of the Rescue Tube Rescue.
 The course shall be the same as the Rescue Tube Rescue as shown in the following diagram.